Ramin001/protests-traffic-monitoring/README.md

 # traffic
-monitoring the geographical distribution of protests in Tehran using Google Maps traffic data
+Monitoring the geographical distribution of protests in Tehran using Google Maps traffic data

 This code compares traffic in Tehran's neighborhoods in specific days of protests to the usual traffic.